jrief/django-formset/docs/source/dialog-model-forms.rst

 This submits the complete collection of forms but tells the accepting Django endpoint, to only validate the current form, ie. ``ChangeReporterDialogForm``.
 Check method ``form_collection_valid`` in view ``IssueCollectionView`` on how this validated form is further processed (see below).
-The response of this view then is handled over to the next action in the queue:
+The response of this action then is handled over to the next action in the queue:

 .. rubric:: ``setFieldValue(issue.reporter, ^reporter_id)``